Milk & Money

-Milk & Money is a 1996 American romantic comedy written and directed by Michael Bergmann and starring Robert Petkoff and Calista Flockhart.
+Milk & Money is a 1996 American romantic comedy film written and directed by Michael Bergmann and starring Robert Petkoff and Calista Flockhart.
 Ted Hartley and Dina Merrill, who also appear in the film, served as producer and executive producer respectively.

-Plot
+Synopsis

 David drops out of medical school and learns what life isn't really like.
 He meets beautiful women, helps make a film and takes care of twenty-one cows.